We were warned to “mask up” to prevent the spread of C*vid.

-Needless to say, I only went one time to the S&M nightclub.
-That was more than enough – it wasn’t my idea of a “fun” time.
+Needless to say, I only went with her that one time to a S&M nightclub.
+That was more than enough for me – it wasn’t my idea of a “fun” time.
 I understand that some people derive pleasure from that sort of thing, and that is their choice.
 But, it’s definitely not for me.

-Locked inside cages around the club, were partially naked men and women wearing face masks and other types of mouth coverings, who were being whipped, slashed, smacked, and abused.
+Locked inside cages around the club, were partially naked men and women wearing face masks and other mouth coverings, who were being whipped, slashed, smacked, and abused.

 Interestingly, some of those S&M masks looked very much like iron slave bits.
 Did you google those horrific images yet?

 According to Psychology today, “For the masochist, taking on a role of subjugation and helplessness can offer a release from stress or the burden of responsibility or guilt.
 It can also evoke infantile feelings of vulnerability and dependency.”

 Personally, I think this was a major part of the mass masking of the human population.
 It keeps people feeling obedient, helpless, vulnerable, and dependent.

 There are times when masks should be worn, I cover that here: Mandatory masking

 According to science, kids are probably going to suffer from the long-term detrimental effects of this mass masking of the population.